-With 11 different degree programs and numerous specialized public health certificates, minors, joint degrees, and dual degrees, the IU Richard M. Fairbanks School of Public Health excels at preparing students for the many different careers that comprise the exciting and growing field of public health.
+With 11 different degree programs and numerous specialized public health certificates, minors, joint degrees, and dual degrees, the IU Richard M. Fairbanks School of Public Health excels at preparing you for the many different careers that comprise the exciting and growing field of public health.

-Prepare for a Fulfilling Career
+Prepare for a fulfilling career

 Description of the following video:

 [Video: Indianapolis cityscape appears as camera follows the landscape to the IUPUI campus.
 The scene cuts to an older woman and younger woman walking through an office area.]

 Young woman begins speaking: She did not force me to go to Fairbanks School of Public Health.